O'Donoghue v. United States: The District judiciary before O'Donoghue

 Alternatively, it is possible for a territorial court to sit as both a court of federal law and as a court of local law because those are Article IV tribunals.
 As the Supreme Court confirmed in Hepburn v.
 Ellzey (1805), the District of Columbia is not included in the term "State" within the Constitution; it is a territory.
 In Ex parte Bakelite Corp.
 (1929), after explaining that territorial courts were valid, the Supreme Court said this in passing:

 A like view has been taken of the status and jurisdiction of the courts provided by Congress for the District of Columbia.
 These courts, this Court has held, are created in virtue of the power of Congress "to exercise exclusive legislation" over the district made the seat of the government of the United States, are legislative, rather than constitutional, courts, and may be clothed with the authority and charged with the duty of giving advisory decisions in proceedings which are not cases or controversies within the meaning of Article III, but are merely in aid of legislative or executive action, and therefore outside the admissible jurisdiction of courts established under that article.

 In sum, before O'Donoghue, the common understanding was that the courts of the District judiciary were legislative courts that did not have Article III powers.

 But this treatment was not entirely consistent.
 In Benson v.
 Henkel (1905), the United States Supreme Court said that the District of Columbia Supreme Court was "a court of the United States" within the terms of the statute providing for the apprehension and holding of persons for trial; (Note: 1 Stat.
 91 (1789), 18 U.S.C.
 591 (1926).) this is another way of referring to Article III courts.
 In Federal Trade Commission v.
-Klesner, the Supreme Court said that the "parallelism" between the District judiciary and other federal courts was "complete."
-And the District judiciary's justices themselves had referred to themselves as constitutional courts bound by the Judicial Code.
+Klesner (1929), the Supreme Court said that the "parallelism" between the District judiciary and other federal courts was "complete."
+Additionally, the District judiciary's justices had previously referred to their forums as constitutional courts bound by the Judicial Code.